researchsetup/researchsetup.github.io/researchmodel.md

 Viewing "marketing" through an optimization lens helps us think about two common types of sub-optimal strategies (since $P(buys\ p's\ ideas)\approx1$):

-1. $P(aware\ of\ p)\gg P(impact \| r)$  Overmarketing is when the amount of awareness is not consummerate with the expected impact of the work on others.
+1. $P(aware\ of\ p)\gg P(Impact \| r)$  Overmarketing is when the amount of awareness is not consummerate with the expected impact of the work on others.
-2. $P(aware\ of\ p)\ll P(impact \| r)$ Arguably a more wide-spread issue is _undermarketing_, where work that could have lots of impact is not marketing enough for people to know about it.
+2. $P(aware\ of\ p)\ll P(Impact \| r)$ Arguably a more wide-spread issue is _undermarketing_, where work that could have lots of impact is not marketing enough for people to know about it.

 Both are suboptimal because it distracts from other impactful work (the first case), or deprives others from doing impactful work (the second case).
 I consider the second case a bigger issue because it is more widespread and requires training.

 Why are papers undermarketed?
-My hypothesis is that $P(impact\| p)$ is difficult to measure, and the authors are overly conservative in their estimates.
+My hypothesis is that $P(Impact\| p)$ is difficult to measure, and the authors are overly conservative in their estimates.
 Meaning that the author's perception of their own work is lower than what it actually is.
 Hopefully sampling from positive colleagues is a good way of compensating for this bias.

 ### Partial Information